Phorklift/phorklift/doc/topics/benchmark_comparison_with_nginx.md

+On the one hand, high performance is one of the most basic requirements of all server programs.
+On the other hand, high performance is not what I strive for.
+So this document does not intend to prove how fast Phorklift is, but just to show Phorklift is not slow, at least not slower than Nginx.

-I know this comparison is unfair too.
+I know this comparison is a little unfair too because Nginx is much more complete.
 But let's do it anyway!

 # Machine